 Great, I thought.

-I hate big cities and ugly architecture, and while a bit of trash doesn’t bother me, I don’t want to be wading through the stuff as I go about my day.
+I hate big cities and ugly architecture, and while a bit of trash doesn’t bother me, I don’t want to be wading through it as I go about my day.

-Not feeling overly enthused about my visit to the Sicilian capital, I booked 3 nights in the only hostel I could find with good reviews and resigned myself to a mediocre few days.
+Not feeling overly enthused about my visit to the capital of Sicily, I booked 3 nights in the only hostel I could find with good reviews and resigned myself to a mediocre few days.

 Oh boy was I in for a ride.

 Those three nights in Palermo turned into several months and countless trips back, and I found myself falling absolutely head over heels in love with the rugged capital of Sicily.

 I honestly believe that Sicily in general does not get enough love from tourists, and that Palermo is a true hidden gem.

 In this article I will address some common misconceptions of Palermo, Sicily before giving you 8 reasons why you should visit the capital of Sicily right now!

 So, if you’re ready, then let’s get into it.

 The term ‘melting pot’ is so overused that it is a cliché at this point, but Palermo is truly a melting pot of cultures, with the sights, smells and contrasts assaulting your senses the minute you arrive.